boxyhq/website/docs/retraced/self-host/docker.md

 At this stage, you've got a running Retraced instance.
 You can now start publishing the audit logs using the Publisher API endpoints.

 The base URL would be `http://localhost:3000/auditlog/publisher/v1/project/{project-id}/event`

-## Next steps

-Now that your instance is up and running, here are a couple of guides we'd recommend you check out.

-TODO: Add the lists here